-The Hood Canal Regional Pollution Identification and Correction (PIC) Program works to protect and restore water quality, particularly to clean up and prevent fecal pollution from human and animal waste that threatens public health and our economy.
+The Hood Canal Regional Pollution Identification and Correction (PIC) Program works to protect and restore water quality, particularly to clean up and prevent fecal pollution from human and animal waste that threatens our ecosystem, public health, and our economy.

 View upcoming meetings and recent program documents below.

 Visit the Library for more Hood Canal Regional PIC resources.